PTSD Articles

 There are a variety of reasons a person can develop PTSD (posttraumatic stress disorder), but this mental health concern is one that can be best treated when it's clearly understood.
 Our focus at BetterHelp is try to provide more information about what exactly PTSD is, some of the signs and symptoms, and how online counseling can help throughout this entire process.

-More PTSD Articles
+More PTSD articles

-Explore More on PTSD
+Explore more on PTSD

-People who have post-traumatic stress disorder can have flashbacks, nightmares, explosive episodes of anger and persistent worries that the event might happen again.
-They may also suffer from panic attacks, which usually triggered by something that reminds them of their trauma.
-Understanding the signs and symptoms of PTSD can help to create a more understanding and empathetic society — opening new doors of opportunity and resources for PTSD survivors.
+Post-traumatic stress disorder (PTSD) can affect individuals who have experienced traumatic life events.
+People who have post-traumatic stress disorder can have flashbacks, nightmares, explosive episodes of anger, and persistent worries that the event might happen again.
+They may also experience panic attacks, which are usually triggered by something that reminds them of their trauma.
+Understanding the signs and symptoms of PTSD can help to create a more understanding and empathetic society, potentially opening new doors of opportunity and resources for PTSD survivors.
+Online therapy can be one way for those with PTSD to receive the professional support they deserve.

 - Intrusive thoughts or memories of the event